Santo Trafficante Jr.

+Biography

 Early life

 Trafficante was born in Tampa, Florida, to Sicilian parents Santo Trafficante Sr. and his wife Maria Giuseppa Cacciatore in 1914.
 He grew up in a predominantly Cuban neighborhood in Tampa and spoke Spanish.
 He dropped out of high school before the 10th grade.
 Trafficante maintained several residences in New York City and Florida.
 U.S. Treasury Department documents indicate that law enforcement believed Trafficante's legitimate business interests to include several legal casinos in Cuba; a Havana drive-in movie theater; and shares in several restaurants and bars in Trafficante's hometown of Tampa, Florida.
 He was rumored to be part of a Mafia syndicate which owned many Cuban hotels and casinos.
-As one of the most powerful mobsters in the US, Trafficante was invited to the Havana Conference in December 1946.

 Trafficante was arrested frequently throughout the 1950s on various charges of bribery and of running illegal bolita lotteries in Tampa's Ybor City district.
 He escaped conviction all but once, receiving a five-year sentence for bribery in 1954, but his conviction was overturned by the Florida Supreme Court before he entered prison.

-During the 1950s, Trafficante Jr. maintained a narcotic trafficking network with Tommy Lucchese, the boss of the Lucchese crime family in New York City.
+During the 1950s, Trafficante Jr. maintained a narcotics trafficking network with Tommy Lucchese, the boss of the Lucchese crime family in New York City.
 Trafficante Jr. had known Lucchese since the 1940s, when his father and Lucchese had trained him in the mafia traditions.
 Trafficante Jr. would frequently meet with Lucchese in New York City for dinner.